+1 727 458 5882

 Make the most of your visit to Gdansk with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
+Choose what and when you want to see, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Gdansk a truly memorable one!

 The Amber Museum is located in the historical Gothic and Renaissance Fore Gate Complex of Długa Street.
 It consists of three parts: the Prison Tower, the Neck with the Prison House and the Torture Chambers.
 The Amber Museum presents the origins and properties of amber, as well as how the methods of collecting and processing have changed over the centuries.
 The most exciting is a unique collection of nature specimens – a priceless gathering of the natural forms of amber, including large chunks, animal and plant inclusions, amber in rare colours and various mineral resins.
 Also you can see Neolithic amber products and historical objects from Roman and early medieval times.
 Contemporary arts and crafts and modern jewellery products made by outstanding designers are displayed in an avant-garde setting using multimedia.
 Multimedia presentation offers an opportunity to find oneself in the middle of an amber forest, smell its scent or be a guest at a fashion show promoting amber jewellery.
 Three prison cells have been arranged for viewing in the Torture Chambers.
 The first cell presents preparation for an execution, the second cell is an example of a typical isolation room and, finally, the third cell houses a display of torture tools.
 Visitors can also familiarize themselves with details of a court trial of one of the Torture Chamber inmates.